opencontainers/umoci/doc/man/umoci-unpack.1.md

   generate an as-close-as-possible extraction of the filesystem.
 Note that it is almost always not possible to perfectly extract an OCI image with **--rootless**, but it will be as close as possible.

+**--keep-dirlinks**
+  Instead of overwriting directories which are links to other directories when higher layers have an explicit directory, just write through the symlink.
+  This option is inspired by rsync's option of the same name.

 # EXAMPLE
 The following downloads an image from a **docker**(1) registry using